MicrosoftDocs/Advertising-docs/BingAds/scripts/guides/single-account-access.md

 ### How do I get performance data for an entity?

 Most entities let you request performance data, if available.
-But first you need to tell Bing the date range for the performance data when you specify the selector.
+But first you need to tell Scripts the date range for the performance data when you specify the selector.
 To specify a date range, use a predefined literal, such as YESTERDAY or LAST_MONTH, or use a start and end date.
 For more information, see [forDateRange(string dateRange)](../reference/AdGroupSelector.md#fordaterange-string-daterange-) and [forDateRange(Object dateFrom, Object dateTo)](../reference/AdGroupSelector.md#fordaterange-object-datefrom-object-dateto-).

 ```javascript
     var campaignName = 'My Campaign';